-- Under the Layout panel, scroll through until you find Visualforce Pages.
+- Under the Layout panel, scroll until you find Visualforce Pages.

-If you don't see the Visualforce page you're looking for, revise the steps in "Step 1: Creating a Visualforce Page".
+If you don't see the Visualforce page you're looking for, review the steps in "Step 1: Creating a Visualforce Page".

 - Now click and drag Section to a preferred section in the layout.
 Give this section a name, in this case, we've named it 'Jira Section' and configured it as a two-column layout.